Dual Diagnosis Treatment Great Falls, MT

 Services provided:

-• Recovery management, mental health services and social skills training
+• Mental health services, case management and social skills training

 Instar Community Services - 71.9 miles from Great Falls, MT

-Instar Community Services is a dual diagnosis treatment center in Helena, Montana that offers treatment services for drug or alcohol use and mental health disorders that include personality disorders as well as eating disorders.
+Instar Community Services is a dual diagnosis treatment center in Helena, Montana that offers treatment services for drug and alcohol addiction and mental health disorders that include mood disorders as well as post-partum depression.

 Address: 1824 North Last Chance Gulch, Helena, MT 59601 in Lewis and Clark County